LuceCarter/EmotiPal_XF/README.md

 ## Introduction

 This app is intended to be used by anyone who wants to improve their skills interpreting sentiment in text or analysing body language in faces.

+It uses [Microsoft Cognitive Services](https://aka.ms/trycogservices) for both features.

+### Analyse Sentiment

+The first feature in the menu when you start the app, is Analyse Sentiment.
+This uses to